QuantEcon/python-lecture-sandpit.myst/lectures/unpleasant.md

 \end{align}
 $$ (eq:allts)

-We can code  the preceding formulas by iterating on
+We can implement  the preceding formulas by iterating on

 $$
 p_t = \gamma_1^{-1} m_0 + \lambda p_{t+1}, \quad t = T-1, T-2, \ldots, 0